MCA Human Element Leadership and Management – Operational Level Certificate

 If you are applying to the MCA for the above qualifications you can do the 3 day HELM (Operational Level) course instead of the longer Management level course.

-SeaRegs Training has been approved by the MCA to offer the 3 day HELM (Operational) course from our Plymouth, Devon based classroom.
+SeaRegs Training is approved by the MCA to offer the 3 day HELM (Operational) course from our Plymouth, London and Rome based classroom.

 Seafarers booking onto this course are required to provide evidence of their time at sea, relevant to their chosen career route.